-4.11 Firms are required to monitor ongoing business relationships and may cease to provide services because of their own financial crime risk appetite, or may terminate relationships under certain circumstances, including liaising with the FIU if a matter is subject to "consent"13.
-During the year ended 31 December 2020 Banks terminated 182 existing relationships because of financial crime, terrorism or sanctions related concerns (2019: 211).
+4.11 Firms are required to monitor ongoing business relationships and may cease to provide services because of their own financial crime risk appetite, or may terminate relationships under certain circumstances, including liaising with the FIU if a matter is subject to "consent" During the year ended 31 December 2021 Banks terminated 231 existing relationships because of financial crime, terrorism or sanctions related concerns (2020: 182).

-Of the terminated cases, 43% were natural persons resident outside the Isle of Man (2019: 48%), and 31% were natural persons resident in the Isle of Man (2019: 41%).
+Of the terminated cases, 26% were natural persons resident outside the Isle of Man (2020: 43%), and 69% were natural persons resident in the Isle of Man (2020: 31%).

-The total number of terminated cases equated to less than 0.5% of all customer relationships that were closed or terminated for both 2019 and 2020, consistent with previous years.
+The total number of terminated cases equated to less than 1% of all customer relationships that were closed or terminated in 2021 (2020: less than 0.5%).